 - Reduce the heat to a simmer and add the orzo, partially cover and let it cook 10 minutes, stirring occasionally to prevent sticking.

 - Once the orzo is cooked, add the lemon zest, juice and shredded chicken.
 Continue to warm through, about another 4 minutes.
-Now try and fish out the whole cloves of garlic and bay leaf (no one wants that on their spoon).

 - Serve immediately or refrigerate up to one week.